How long do users stay on your website before clicking away?

 But beyond accessibility and availability, you should also be able to provide a clear experience of your brand.

-I mean that you should be able to create a website that has a single focus.
+You should be able to create a website that has a single focus.
 It should have a clear and unwavering design and purpose that your audience can jive with.

 How do you achieve clarity on a website?